ualib/agda-algebras/appendix_lsl.rst

 The quot namespace
 ~~~~~~~~~~~~~~~~~~

-Without further ado, here is the ``quot`` namespace, which we dissect below.
+Without further ado, here is the ``quot`` namespace as defined in the :term:`LSTL`.
+We will dissect this code below.

 ::